gnolang/blog/posts/2025-02-12_tmyg-14/README.md

 It is a collection of effective essentials, explainers & best practices for DevOps in gno.land.
 Security, resilience & automation are key.
 Over time, it’ll expand into a repository of tools for monitoring, automation & security.
 Its goal is to accelerate blockchain development by improving collaboration & security. gnops.io helps optimize workflows, mitigate risks & support high availability.
 Whether you run a chain or validate, it’s your go-to DevOps resource.

 Want to contribute? gnops.io is community-driven!
 Share automation scripts, CI/CD guides, security audits & more.
 Future updates will reward top contributions.
+Check out the [Gnops GitHub repo](https://github.com/gnoverse/gnops) for more information.

 ## Onbloc Spotlight